sourceduty/4TRESS/README.md

 - Regular collaboration and feedback loops to ensure a cohesive and polished game.

 #

+> [!TIP]
+> ```
+> This game represents a substantial concept that demands significant investment for its development.
+If you're keen on participating in the creation of this game, please reach out to Alex at Sourceduty.
+Alex really likes this game concept, considering it a personal favorite.
+> ```

+#
 Copyright (C) 2024, Sourceduty - All Rights Reserved.
 ***